atomCAD/noemoji/PLAN.md

 # Plan: Unicode Compliance Linter (noemoji-rs)

-A Rust-based command-line utility that enforces ASCII-first typography style guides in code and documentation, flagging decorative Unicode characters that detract from professional, clean code appearance.
-Prioritizes consistent style over avoiding false positives.
+A Rust-based unicode compliance linter that removes obvious AI authorship signatures - detects and flags emojis and decorative Unicode characters that AI assistants frequently insert, and which detract from professional, clean code appearance.

 ## Outcomes